Blue Origin, Jeff Bezos’ company, has completed its third crewed space flight.

 The spacecraft returned to Earth rapidly and landed gently in the desert, sending up a cloud of dust as it did so.

+As the crew members emerged from the capsule, Bezos and other company officials hurried to greet them.
+Separately, and also safely, the booster rocket landed.

+Blue Origin CEO Bob Smith said in a statement, “We had a terrific flight today.”

-Laura Shepard Churchley, whose father Alan Shepard was the first American to visit to space in 1961, flew with Blue Origin as a guest.
+Laura Shepard-Churchley travelled as a guest of Blue Origin, whose father Alan Shepard was the first American to visit to space in 1961.

 In honor of the pioneering astronaut, the company’s suborbital rocket is called “New Shepard.”